Safeguarding Adults At-risk: Advocating for Their Protection

 5. Discrimination and stigma:

-Individuals with disabilities or mental health conditions may face discrimination and stigmatization, which can further marginalize and isolate them from society.
+Individuals with disabilities or mental health conditions may face discrimination and stigmatization, which can further marginalise and isolate them from society.

-How can a Social Worker Safeguard Vulnerable Adults?
+How can a Social Worker Safeguard Adults At Risk?

-Here are the 12 steps you can take as a social worker to safeguard vulnerable adults within your vicinity:
+Here are the 12 steps you can take as a social worker to safeguard at-risk adults within your vicinity:

 1: Identify Vulnerability